Easy Read icon

 Photo of two young girls with pink bandana's on smiling.

-Some symptoms of puberty include:
+Some of the changes during puberty can include:

 • hair in new places, like under armpits and around genitals